 Environmental Impact Design is a development from America's National Environmental Policy Act (NEPA) of 1969.
 An Environmental Impact Survey is followed by an Environmental Impact Assessment and an Environmental Impact Design (EID).
 On development projects, the EID aims to

-12 months by Robert Holden 5 / 5The five tangible physical elements of landscape design are i) paving ii) landform iii) water iv) vegetation v) structures and buildings.
+about 1 year by Robert Holden 5 / 5The five tangible physical elements of landscape design are i) paving ii) landform iii) water iv) vegetation v) structures and buildings.
 Tom Turner defines six elements :a) Landform, b) Vertical Structures, c) Horizontal Structures, d) Vegetation, e) Water, and f) Climate.

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.